Home

 OS Grid Ref:- SW468264

-Picturesque Mousehole, two miles south of Penzance, is the archetypal Cornish village and boasts what is said to be one of the most beautiful harbours in Britain, once a thriving centre for pilchard fishing.
-Its granite cottages progress quaintly down the steep hillside to the waters edge.
-Pronounced 'Mauzl' the name possibly derives from the Cornish 'mouz bel' or maiden's brook.
+It is the archetypal Cornish village and boasts what is said to be one of the most beautiful harbours in Britain.
+Once a thriving centre for the Cornish pilchard fishing industry.
+Its narrow streets are filled with small shops, galleries and restaurants, while its granite cottages progress quaintly down the steep hillside to the waters edge.
+Pronounced 'Mauzel' the name possibly derives from the Cornish 'mouz bel' or maiden's brook.

-The tranquil village has a surprisingly violent history, it was sacked by a Spanish raiding party in July 1595, during the course of which the whole village was burnt.
+The tranquil village has a surprisingly violent history, it was sacked by a Spanish raiding party under the command of Carlos de Amésquita in July 1595, during the course of which the whole village was burnt.
 One house survived the holocaust, that of Squire Keigwin, who was tragically killed while defending it.
 The Elizabethan manor house, distinguished by a porch of granite columns, the oldest in the village, still stands to the present day.

 Mousehole was described by one of its admirers, the poet Dylan Thomas as 'the loveliest village in England'.
 The Ship Inn celebrates an annual Cornish tradition at Christmas time.
 On Tom Bawdock's Eve - 23 December dish of Stargazy pie is baked in the pub, in remembrance of the courageous fisherman who ventured out to sea in a ferocious storm to save the town from starving over Christmas 200 years ago and returned with a huge catch of fish.